ultrazohm/ultrazohm_sw/docs/source/general/how_to_guides/Porting_uz_Framework_to_KR260/Porting_uz_Framework_to_KR260.rst

         source ../tcl_scripts/kr260sys_ps_generaton.tcl
         source ../tcl_scripts/kr260sys_hd_generaton.tcl

 #.
-Create VHDL wrapper `kr260sys` and set as top manually.
+Create VHDL wrapper for `kr260sys` and set as top manually.

 #.
 With this step, you have current UltraZohm project for Kria as implemented.
+Generate bitstream and export.
 If you want to see the detailed steps, check out the tcl files from `uz_kria_sw/vivado/tcl_scripts`:

     * kr260sys_ps_generation → PS
     * kr260sys_hd_generation → IP-Cores, Connections